codepath/android_guides/Robolectric-Installation-for-Unit-Testing.md

 ![Screen 5](http://i.imgur.com/W1Jb5Qu.png)

-## Load RoboElectric Library
+## Load Robolectric Library

 Create a "lib" folder in the test project with "New...Folder".
-Move the roboelectric jar and the fest-util.jar into the lib folder for the SimpleAppElectricTest project.
+Move the robolectric jar and the fest-util.jar into the lib folder for the SimpleAppElectricTest project.

 ![Screen 6](http://i.imgur.com/s3W4aqK.png)